ztyyLV/web-twain-docs/indepth/features/output.md

 ## Save

-Dynamsoft offers several methods to save your images to an absolute file path.
+`DWT` offers several methods to save your images to an absolute file path.
 Depending on what your exact needs are, you can choose from any of the following methods:

 * [ `SaveAsBMP()` ]({{site.info}}api/WebTwain_IO.html#saveasbmp)
 * [ `SaveAsJPEG()` ]({{site.info}}api/WebTwain_IO.html#saveasjpeg)